silx-kit/silx/CONTRIBUTING.rst

   - **Improved**
   - **Refactored**
   - **Fixed**
-  - More: If none of the previous actions match your changes, please use another keyword.

-- **Summary**: A short description of the main change as you would like to read it from release notes.
+- **Summary**: A short description of the main change that will be included in the release notes.

 How-to make a release